USOC sports chief: We’ll take a hard look at what occurred

 ”We’re going to take a hard look at what occurred here,” he said Sunday at the USOC’s closing news conference.

-Ashley was joined at the news conference by four U.S. medalists, including Lindsey Vonn, who a few days earlier gave an impassioned plea to not judge everything by the numbers of medals collected.
+Ashley was joined by four U.S. medalists, including Lindsey Vonn, who a few days earlier gave an impassioned plea to not judge everything by the numbers of medals collected.

 ”To quantify it in how many medals you have is not appropriate and doesn’t respect the athletes and what they’ve put in to be in these games,” she said.